lsbardel/python-stdnet/docs/source/examples/tutorial.rst

         title  = orm.CharField()
         author = orm.ForeignKey(Author, related_name = 'books')

+The API should look familiar if you have come across django_ web framework. :ref:`Fields <model-field>` (name in the Author model, title and author in the Book model) are specified as attribute of models.
+But while fields in django are the python representation of the columns in the backend database table, fields in stdnet are the fields of a redis hash table which represents an instance of a model.

+Information is available regarding how models instances are mapped into :ref:`the redis backend <redis-backend>`.

 An application
 ~~~~~~~~~~~~~~~~~~~~~~

-This tutorial will try explain how to use the API by developing an application
+Let's start with tutorial application: a small hedge fund.
-which run a small Hedge Fund.
-You never know it may become useful in the future.
+You never know it may become useful in the future!

 The application uses the following three models::